DotNetCurveLearning/efcore6fundamentals/README.md

 If the relationship is not being tracked, database cascade delete will remove the join.

 **DELETING A M2M RELATONSHIPS IS EASIER WITH STORED PROCEDURES!!**

+## Changing joins in M2M relationships

+For example: reassigning a cover to a different artist.

+In One2M, EF core knows the dependent can have only one principal.
+In M2M, an object can be joined to unlimited partner ends.

+### Preferred workflow to changing a join

+* Remove the original join
+* Then create the new join between the two ends